Ptosis (breasts): Impact of pregnancy

 During pregnancy, the ovaries and the placenta produce estrogen and progesterone.
 These hormones stimulate the 15 to 20 lobes of the milk-secreting glands in the breasts to develop.
 Women who experience multiple pregnancies repeatedly stretch the skin envelope during engorgement while lactating.
 As a woman's breasts change in size during repeated pregnancies, the size of her breasts change as her mammary glands are engorged with milk and as she gains and loses weight with each pregnancy.
 In addition, when milk production stops (usually as a child is weaned), the voluminous mammary glands diminish in volume, but they still add bulk and firmness to the breast.
 A 2010 review found that weight gain during pregnancy and breastfeeding were not significant risk factors for ptosis.

 Middle-aged women

 In middle-aged women, breast ptosis is caused by a combination of factors.
-If a woman has been pregnant, postpartum hormonal changes will cause her depleted milk glands to atrophy.
+If a woman has been pregnant, hormonal changes during the postpartum period will cause her depleted milk glands to atrophy.
 Breast tissue and suspensory ligaments may also be stretched if the woman is overweight or loses and gains weight.
 When these factors are at play, the breast prolapses, or falls forward.
 When a woman with sagging breasts stands, the underside or inferior skin of the breast folds over the infra-mammary fold and lies against the chest wall.
 The nipple-areola complex tends to move lower on the breast relative to the inframammary crease.
 The nipple of the breast may also tend to point downward.